kushalsamant/coherence/apps/sketch2bim/docs/troubleshooting.md

 3. Check for Python version compatibility issues
 4. Verify all dependencies are listed in `requirements.txt`
 5. Check for syntax errors in code
-6. Verify Dockerfile (if using) is correct
+6. Verify Render service is configured as Python Web Service (not Docker)

 ### Vercel Build Fails